After a visit to Titanic Belfast, here are some incredible facts about the Titanic you never knew.

 8. The Titanic’s interior was based on the Ritz Hotel – a luxurious experience

-The interior of the Titanic was modelled after the Ritz Hotel, with first-class cabins finished in the Empire style.
+The interior of the Titanic was modelled after the Ritz Hotel, with first-class cabins and the first-class lounge finished in the Empire style.

 Take a “fly through” tour of Titanic’s opulent First Class smoking room.